Classics

 Website: https://classics.uiowa.edu/

 Classics is the study of ancient languages, literatures, and cultures of the Mediterranean basin from approximately 2000 B.C.E. to 800 C.E.
-It embraces three civilizations—the Minoan-Mycenaean, Greek, and Roman; two languages—Greek and Latin; and a geographical area including Europe, North Africa, Egypt, and the Near East.
+It embraces three civilizations—the Minoan-Mycenaean, Greek, and Roman; many languages—Greek, Latin, Hebrew, Aramaic, Syriac, and Coptic; and a geographical area including Europe, North Africa, Egypt, the eastern Mediterranean, and Mesopotamia.
 The Department of Classics provides a basis for understanding and interpreting the contribution of the ancient world to life in the present and the future.

 The department offers a substantial selection of courses taught in English at the undergraduate and graduate levels; several are approved for the College of Liberal Arts and Sciences GE CLAS Core.
-Undergraduates in all majors may satisfy the World Languages requirement of the GE CLAS Core with courses in Greek or Latin; see "Language for GE CLAS Core" below.
+Undergraduates in all majors may satisfy the World Languages requirement of the GE CLAS Core with courses in Greek, Latin, or Biblical Hebrew; see "Language for GE CLAS Core."
 The department's First-Year Seminar introduces entering undergraduates to classics.

-The Department of Classics also administers the interdisciplinary minor in health and the human condition for undergraduates.
+The Department of Classics also administers the interdisciplinary undergraduate minor in health and the human condition.

 Language for GE CLAS Core